Kaunas massacre of October 29, 1941

 The Kaunas massacre of October 29, 1941, also known as the Great Action, was the largest mass murder of Lithuanian Jews.
+9,200 people among them 2,007 Jewish men, 2,920 women, and 4,273 children were murdered in a single day at the Ninth Fort.

+Background

+Kaunas, also known as Kovno, was the second largest city in Lithuania.
+Jews made up 25% of its population and it had a very thriving Jewish community, including many synagogues, schools, and newspapers.
+The Slobodka yeshiva was world renown institution of higher learning and attracted students from many places.

+The Soviet Union occupied Lithuania in June 1940 and confiscated property and closed most cultural and religious institutions, including Jewish ones.
+They arrested and exiled thousands to Siberia.

+At this time the Lithuanian Activist Front, a pro-Nazi resistance organization opposing the Soviets, falsely blamed the Jews for the Soviet occupation and accused them of collaborating with them.
+They distributed pamphlets that called for the elimination of Jews from Lithuania and encouraged violence against Jews.

+Occupation by German forces

+The Nazis invaded Lithuania on June 24, 1941 and the Einsatzgruppen encouraged local groups to mob and kill Jews.

 By the order of SS-Standartenführer Karl Jäger and SS-Rottenführer Helmut Rauca, the Sonderkommando under the leadership of SS-Obersturmführer Joachim Hamann, and 8 to 10 men from Einsatzkommando 3, murdered 2,007 Jewish men, 2,920 women, and 4,273 children in a single day at the Ninth Fort in Kaunas, Generalbezirk Litauen, as German occupied Lithuania was then known.
 Almost the entire 1st Police Battalion took part in the operation, with the actual killings carried out by the 3rd Company.

 On October 25, Rauca ordered that all Kaunas' Jews assemble at 6 A.M. on the morning of October 28 to identify Jews able to work.
 Any Jew who disobeyed would be shot.
 Approximately 27,000 Jews assembled in Demokratu Square on the morning of October 28, while armed Lithuanian partisans raided the Jews' houses looking for anyone who might be hiding.

+Abraham Malnik, a survivor of this action, describes massacre in Kovno's Ninth Fort, near the Kovno ghetto in testimony to the US Holocaust museum.